-For a contract to fall into the scope of IFRS 15 it must be probable that the entity will collect the consideration to which it will be entitled in exchange for the goods or services that will be transferred to the customer.
+For a contract to fall into the scope of IFRS 15, it must be probable that the entity will collect the consideration to which it will be entitled.
 Paragraph IFRS 15.BC45 specifies that both the customer’s ability (i.e. financial capacity) and intent to pay should be taken into account in this assessment.
 Note that the reference is made to consideration for goods or services that will actually be transferred to the customer, i.e. this assessment does not relate to all goods or services promised in the contract.
 Therefore, if the customer would not pay and consequently the entity would not transfer any further goods or services, the likelihood of payment for those goods or services that would not be transferred is not taken into account when assessing collectability of consideration (IFRS 15.BC46).

-Paragraph IFRS 15.BC46E states that it was not the intention that many contracts should fail the collectability of consideration condition as this condition only aims at assuring that revenue will be recognised from valid contracts that represent genuine transactions (IFRS 15.BC43).
+Paragraph IFRS 15.BC46E states that it was not the IASB’s intention that many contracts should fail the collectability of consideration condition.
+This condition only aims at assuring that revenue will be recognised from valid contracts that represent genuine transactions (IFRS 15.BC43).

 See also Examples 1, 2 and 3 accompanying IFRS 15.

 Combination of contracts

 Paragraph IFRS 15.17 provides criteria which necessitate combination of two or more contracts into one for accounting purposes.
 Such a combination should be made if the contracts are entered into at or near the same time with the same customer (or related parties of the customer) and at least one of the following criteria are met:

 - the contracts are negotiated as a package with a single commercial objective;